 Mª Amor García del Cid started her chemical studies at the University of Castilla La Mancha (UCLM) after transferring to Universidad Complutense de Madrid (UCM) she obtained a Bachelor’s degree in Chemistry in 2008.
 After receiving a master’s Degree in polymer science in 2012 (UNED) she continued her graduate research studies at Madrid Technical University (UPM) in the synthesis and characterization of nanocomposites, graduating with a PhD in chemistry in 2017.
 She is currently a technical staff member at the Department of Materials and Aerospace Production (UPM).
 Her research interests are focused on the applications of polymeric materials in the field of nanomedicine.

 Javier González Larre was born in Madrid in 1999.
 He obtained his bachelor’s degree in Biomedicine at Universidad Francisco de Vitoria in 2023.
-He worked in a Microbiology lab as a research assistant at Tufts University (Boston, US), where he researched the electron transport chain of anaerobic bacteria.
-He is currently studying for a Master’s degree in Biomaterials at Universidad Complutense de Madrid and joined the ONT group as a Master’s student, where he works on a project involving the synthesis of doubly functionalized liposomes for sequential targeting of tumor cells.
+He worked in a Microbiology lab as a research assistant at Tufts University (Boston, MA, US), where he researched the electron transport chain of anaerobic bacteria.
+In 2024, he obtained his Master’s degree in Biomaterials at Universidad Complutense de Madrid.
+During this year, he joined the ONT group as a Master’s student, where he worked on a project involving the synthesis of silica and liposome-based nanosystems to enhance cellular therapy for cancer therapy.

 Alicia Arroyo Nogales was born in Madrid (2001).
-She carried out her undergraduate research in our lab developing protocells capable to deliver enzymatic tandems with antitumoral activity.
-Currently, she is studying a Master´s degree in Biochemistry, Molecular Biology and Biomedicine at Universidad Complutense de Madrid and working as Research Assistant in ONT lab.
-Her research is focused on the development of double functionalized liposomes to act as bridge between tumoral and inmune cells.
-Thus, the administration of these nanosystems will enhance the capacity of inmune cells to recognize and destroy the tumoral cells in a controlled and selective manner.
+She graduated in Biotechnology at Universidad Politécnica de Madrid and carried out her undergraduate research in our lab developing protocells capable to deliver enzymatic tandems with antitumoral activity.
+After completing her Master in Biochemistry, Molecular Biology and Biomedicine at Universidad Complutense de Madrid working in the development of double functionalized liposomes to act as bridge between tumoral and immune cells, she is currently a Research Assistant in ONT lab, being in the first year of her PhD thesis aiming at boosting CAR T therapies with smart nanomedicines for the effective treatment of neuroblastoma.

 ALUMNI